 No need to shut off the refrigerator if you will be away for only a few weeks.
 Use up the perishables; freeze other items.
-Turn off your ice maker; shut off the water supply; empty the ice bin.
+If your refrigerator is equipped with an automatic ice maker, turn off your ice maker: 1) raise the signal arm; 2) shut off the water supply to the ice maker.
+Empty the ice bin.